-Comment [A23]: The Y6's Residential Visit has been changed to 5 day visits (during the same week), due to Covid restrictions.
-This will be taking place in February 2020.
+Comment [A58]: The Y6's Residential Visit has been postponed due to Covid restrictions.
+This will now be taking place in July 2021, rather than February.

 The annual pantomime visit to the Duke's Theatre (Lancaster) has been cancelled.
 But children will watch a virtual pantomime in their class bubbles instead (December 2020).